 Summary

-The first reading of Draft Act 689 on the ratification of the final acts of the Extraordinary Congress of the Universal Postal Union in Ar-Riyāḑ, initiated by the Government of the Republic, was on the agenda.
-Hendrik Johannes Terras, the Minister of Regional Affairs and Agriculture, introduced the draft act, the purpose of which was to ratify the amendments to the UPU General Regulations and the Postal Convention.
-The amendments were aimed at specifying the role of the UPU Advisory Committee, increasing the budget ceiling, and modernizing the universal postal service so that it better meets the expectations of e-commerce, for example, by adding electronic traceability to the mandatory services.
+As the first item on the agenda, the first reading of Draft Act 689 on the Ratification of the Final Acts of the Extraordinary Congress of the Universal Postal Union in Ar-Riyāḑ, initiated by the Government of the Republic, was debated.
+The presentation was given by the Minister of Regional Affairs and Agriculture, Hendrik Johannes Terras, who explained that the purpose of the act is to ratify the amendments to the Fourth Additional Protocol to the General Regulations and the First Additional Protocol to the Postal Convention of the Universal Postal Union (UPU), adopted in 2023.
+The main objective of the amendments is to specify the role of the UPU Consultative Committee, increase the UPU budget ceiling, and make small packet services within the universal postal service more competitive and compliant with e-commerce expectations.
+This includes adding services expected by consumers, such as electronic trackability, to the list of mandatory supplementary services.

 The first reading of Bill 689 was concluded.

-The deadline for the submission of amendments was set for October 28th at 5:15 PM.
+The deadline for submitting amendments was set for October 28th at 5:15 PM.

 Most Active Speaker